Hardware Connection Guide

 Most common problems are related to hardware connections.
 Program bugs are constantly being fixed, so please let us know on the bulletin board any issues that are not fixed.

-Symptom: Vital Recorder does not specify COM port when setting up device.
+Symptom: Vital Recorder does not specify COM port when setting up device after connecting device to the Vital Recorder appropriately.

 Device Driver Problems

-• Solution: Please download and install driver for serial to USB converter from manufacturer website.
-If the problem persists, it may be a hardware problem, so please contact the manufacturer's service center.
+• Solution : Please download and install a driver for Serial to USB converter from its manufacturer website.
+If the problem persists, it may be a hardware problem, so please change Serial to USB converter.

 Symptom: After the device is connected in the Vital Recorder, the data comes in initially and then drops off every few seconds to several hours.

-• Solution: If you are using a USB hub, you must use a separate power supply from the external adapter.
+• Solution : You need to use a USB port with a separate power supply from the external adapter.